maowu/MFvfx/README.md

 ------

-**MRvfx** is a Unity sample project that show how to bake normal mesh object to VFX
+**MRvfx** is a Unity sample project that show how to bake normal mesh object to [visual effect graph]

-it is based on https://github.com/keijiro/smrvfx and fixed it to support meshfilter
+it is based on [smrvfx] and fixed it to support meshfilter

 [smrvfx]: https://github.com/keijiro/smrvfx
 [visual effect graph]: https://unity.com/visual-effect-graph